Baseball in the Netherlands: 2006

 In 2006, the Netherlands finished third in Pool C behind Puerto Rico and Cuba.
 Shairon Martis threw a 7-inning no-hitter against Panama.

 2009

 In 2009, the Netherlands defeated the heavily favored Dominican Republic twice to qualify for the second round of the World Baseball Classic.
 The Dutch upset the Dominican team 3–2 in their first meeting and 2–1 in 11 innings in a qualification game.

 2013

 In 2013, the Netherlands finished second in Pool B with wins over South Korea and Australia.
 In the second round the Netherlands were placed in Pool 1.
 The Dutch beat Cuba twice while losing to Japan twice to finish as the second seed.
 In the semifinals, they fell to the Dominican Republic 4–1.

 2017

 The Netherlands again lost in the semifinals, this time to Puerto Rico.
 They reached there by going 2–1 both in the first and second rounds.

+2023

+The Netherlands did not advance past the first round, losing out in a five-way tiebreaker after finishing 2–2 in its pool.